NordingNord/GNC_Sailboat/Assignment_final/readme.txt

-2) open Simulink file “SailingYachtModel.slx” and run it.
+2) open Simulink file “SailingYachtModelUpdated2.slx” and run it.